jasb3110/COVIDPERU/index.md

 Therefore, the first challenge was delete or omit different mistakes (Na, null values and outliers). whole of data were downloaded of Peruvian official sources (https://www.datosabiertos.gob.pe/).
 I would show you how to manage deep cleaning the data.

 ## R code
 I´m R native programmer so that it too easily to proceed to clean of dataset with this program.
 It could possible to use anothers programs.
 I suggest that you will able to use Python.
-Watch out, many columns have spanish names

 ```markdown
 ############################################################################################################################################################